How to Deal with Restaurant P&L Reviews

 Know your Theoretical Food Cost

+A chef’s attention must be divided between creativity and business sense.
 If you have the Sales Mix tool working then you can calculate your theoretical food cost and compare this against your actual food cost.
 The theoretical food cost is the food cost you should have based solely upon the items sold on your menu.
 If you sold only lobster then it stands to reason that your food cost would be higher than normal.
 If you sold only grilled cheese sandwiches then you could expect your food cost to be lower than normal.

 This is the menu mix in action.
 It’s important to note that theoretical and actual food cost will never be the same…actual will always be higher by roughly 2 – 4 points.
 This is because theoretical does not account for waste, over-portioning, theft, miss-fires, mistakes, re-fires, server errors, comps, marketing promotions, etc.